Kevin Newman Player Props: Reds vs. Brewers

-On Sunday, Kevin Newman (hitting .389 in his past 10 games) and the Cincinnati Reds play the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
-First pitch is at 1:40 PM ET.
+The Cincinnati Reds, including Kevin Newman (.359 batting average in his past 10 games), battle starting pitcher Julio Teheran and the Milwaukee Brewers at Great American Ball Park, Monday at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Brewers.
+He had a hitless showing in his last game (0-for-4) against the Brewers.

 Kevin Newman Game Info & Props vs. the Brewers